 Kashechewan Nursing Station

-Kashechewan Nursing Station is managed and operated by Health Canada, First Nation and Inuit Health Branch.
-Weeneebayko Area Health Authority works in partnership with the Nursing Station to provide physician care, ambulance services, rehabilitation services, diabetes health education, traditional healing, dental services, community mental health services, and provides the maintenance, supplies and equipment to support the operations of the Health Centre through contribution agreements with Health Canada.
+Kashechewan Nursing Station is managed and operated by Indigenous Services Canada.
+Weeneebayko Area Health Authority works in partnership with the Nursing Station to provide physician care, ambulance services, rehabilitation services, diabetes health education, dental services, community mental health services, and provides the maintenance, supplies and equipment to support the operations of the Health Centre through contribution agreements with Indigenous Services Canada.

 Peawanuck Nursing Station

-Peawanuck Nursing Station is managed and operated by Health Canada, First Nation and Inuit Health Branch.
-Weeneebayko Area Health Authority works in partnership with the Nursing Station to provide physician care, support to the First Responders Station, rehabilitation services, diabetes health education, traditional healing, dental services, community mental health services, and provides the maintenance, supplies and equipment to support the operations of the Health Centre through contribution agreements with Health Canada.
+Peawanuck Nursing Station is managed and operated by Indigenous Services Canada.
+Weeneebayko Area Health Authority works in partnership with the Nursing Station to provide physician care, support to the First Responders Station, rehabilitation services, diabetes health education, dental services, community mental health services, and provides the maintenance, supplies and equipment to support the operations of the Health Centre through contribution agreements with Indigenous Services Canada.

 Histories of James Bay Communities